Tech execs race to save start-ups from 'extinction' after Silicon Valley Bank collapse

 "It's like a lifeline," Gurson said of Altman's generosity.

-Gurson estimated "conservatively" that Altman has given more than $1 million to support other startups in similar need.
+Gurson estimated "conservatively" that Altman has given more than US$1 million to support other start-ups in similar need.

 "The crazy thing here is he's not an investor in our company," Gurson said.
 "He didn’t ask for anything."